 Global demand for lentils in 2021-22 is expected to be like 2020-21 as India, the world’s largest importer, Bangladesh and the United Arab Emirates each increased imports in the first five months of 2021.
 Over that same period, Canada’s total exports fell 11% from the highs of the same period last crop year, but they remained 4.6% higher than the five-year average.

 In Canada, total carryout stocks of all major crops in 2021 are expected to fall to their lowest levels in eight years.
 The deficits will only add to the woes of end users of field crops, pushing up the costs of their inputs from domestic suppliers.
 As production falters and prices rise to ration demand, exports and stocks are both likely to fall in the 21-22 MY, to at least near their lowest levels ever.

 2020 was a year of record revenues for many.
 One year later, we may see records of a different sort.
 Last year's tight carry-in stocks due to large exports have tightened even further, pushing prices up past 2020 and possibly curtailing overall usage later.
 Global demand remains strong, applying further pressure on stocks.
 But the biggest hurdle – and question – for Canadian producers now is yields.
 We have yet to see how badly the dryness and heat that have gripped the prairies will reduce them.

-For help with your operation, please reach out to your FCC Relationship Manager or learn more about the FCC customer support program.
+For help with your operation, please reach out to your FCC Relationship Manager.

 Martha joined the Economics team in 2013, focusing on research insights about risk and success factors for agricultural producers and agri-businesses.
 She has 25 years’ experience conducting and communicating quantitative and qualitative research results to industry experts.
 Martha holds a Master of Sociology degree from Queen’s University in Kingston, Ontario and a Master of Fine Arts degree in non-fiction writing from the University of King’s College.